 To help find the best models to test, we looked closely at user reviews on Amazon and Williams-Sonoma, got a feel for what people like on several Chowhound threads (this and this one, in particular), and considered the only thorough editorial review we could find (on Cook’s Country).

 The best casserole dishes bake evenly—there should be no cold or hot spots that leave part of the dish less or more done than the rest.
 Ideally, the pan will create a delicious browned crust when you want it, while leaving the interior of the food moist and creamy.

 Most of the top-rated baking dishes are made of either ceramic (stoneware or porcelain) or glass.
 These materials tend to be affordable, lightweight, and bake evenly, because they conduct heat more slowly and inefficiently than metal.
 (Thin metal pans conduct heat much more quickly, which can lead to overdone bottoms and sides of long-cooking casseroles.
-In a future guide, we’ll look at 13-by-9-inch metal pans for things like brownies and cakes.)
+If you’re looking for a similarly sized metal pan to bake brownies or cakes, we have picks here.)
 Ceramic is more versatile than glass because you can usually use it under the broiler.

 You’ll find a number of enameled cast-iron and stainless steel lasagna pans, which are much more durable than glass or ceramic and can be used for high-heat roasting (500°F) or on the stovetop.
 This is an advantage if you want to use the dish for roasting a bird or other meats, then make a pan sauce on the stovetop.